| Additional Resources |

 - Warranty: 2 Year Limited

-- Package Contents: Ergo Pro Keyboard (one left and one right module), 7.25" Short Bridge Cable (if user is not separating the modules significantly), 17" Retractable Bridge Cable, 6.5' USB Cable, Removable Palm Supports (one left and one right), six Phillips-head screws, User's Manual.
+- Package Contents: Ergo Pro Low Force Keyboard (one left and one right module), 7.25" Short Bridge Cable (use when not separating the modules significantly), 17" Retractable Bridge Cable, 6.5' USB Cable, Removable Palm Supports (one left and one right), six Phillips-head screws, User Manual.

 - Make sure the keyboard is properly positioned.
 Sit in your usual position at your desk and gently square your shoulders.
 Allow your upper arms to relax to your waist.
 Lift your forearms at the elbow and extend your fingers so that there is a straight line from your elbow through the centre of your wrist to your middle finger.
 Place the two halves of the keyboard on your desk or keyboard tray such that your arms and hands can maintain this position as you type.
 The modules ought to be shoulder width apart.